How PC-based Methods Err: Towards Better Reporting of Assumption Violations and Small Sample Errors: Proofs

 \textbf{Proof of Corollary \ref{cor:resolving}}

-\begin{proof} Proposition \ref{prop:G3isF3} shows that if there are marked conflicts or ambiguities, there is no graph of the graph type assumed by the algorithm that can represent the CI test results.
-Therefore, resolving all conflicts and ambiguities leads to incoherent results. \end{proof}
+\begin{proof} Proposition \ref{prop:G3isD3} shows that if there are marked conflicts or ambiguities, there is no graph of the type of graph assumed by the method $\mathcal{M}$ that can represent the results of the CI test.
+Therefore, resolving all conflicts and ambiguities leads to incoherent results, i.e., a mismatch between CI test results and seperation statements. \end{proof}